gu-lseg/intro-to-programming/source/introduction.rst

 This course uses Python to introduce Object Oriented programming.

 Python is a simple to learn yet fully featured, high-level, object oriented programming language.
-It's popular both in academia and industry.
+It's popular both in academia, science and other industries.

 The concepts however will apply to most other object oriented languages.